+We test dishwashing liquids from major brands available in supermarkets and smaller companies available online.
 Our aim is to test the most popular brands on the market and what you're most likely to see in stores.

 Reflectance readings are taken before and after the cleaning process to determine the percentage of soil removed.
 Each product is tested four times, and the scores are averaged for consistency.
 The performance score is based on how clean each plate is after reading the result using a spectrophotometer.

 We originally started testing dishwashing liquids based on the industry standard which looked at how long their foam lasts, but soon realised that manufacturers were using cleaning agents (surfactants) that were better at creating foam rather than those that were better at removing grease.

 This shift was because consumers are under the impression that more foam equates with better performance.
 But is this really the case?

 Rather than counting the bubbles in your washing up water, our current testing emphasises the scrub test scores, as this will actually show you how well the detergent removes grime from your dishes.

 We no longer include a foam test in our dishwashing liquid test, because grime removal is ultimately the best indication of a top performing product – the bubbles might look nice, but they really don't do much to get your plates clean.

 Why we don't test chemical composition for environmental claims